The New England Journal of Medicine July 12, 2012

 Hydroxyethyl Starch 130/0.42 versus Ringer's Acetate in Severe Sepsis

-Anders Perner, Nicolai Haase, Anne Berit Guttormsen, et al.
+Anders Perner, Nicolai Haase, Anne B. Guttormsen et al.

 Bottom Line

-In this randomized trial of patients with severe sepsis, fluid resuscitation with 6% hydroxyethyl starch (HES) 130/0.42 resulted in significantly higher 90-day mortality and an increased requirement for renal replacement therapy compared to Ringer's acetate.
+In patients with severe sepsis, fluid resuscitation with 6% hydroxyethyl starch (HES) 130/0.42 resulted in an increased risk of 90-day mortality and a higher need for renal-replacement therapy compared with Ringer's acetate.

 Key Findings